-Creating lattice under a deck or porch is easy to accomplish in Chief Architect using polyline solids with a lattice material applied.
+Creating lattice under a deck or porch is easy to accomplish in Chief Architect using lattice millwork objects located in the Landscaping Accents bonus catalog.

 To create lattice under a deck

-On the Materials panel, set the material that you would like to use.
+On the Materials panel, set the material that you would like to use for the lattice.

 Make any other desired changes by accessing the other available panels, then click OK.

 Use the Copy/Paste edit tool to create as many copies of the lattice object as needed, then create a Camera view to see the results.